apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 This Canvas UI is what you get if you ask ChatGPT to iterate a document with you.
 </div>

 You’ve seen an experience like this if you’ve used Copilot in Excel, or the Cursor IDE[^sound]: the chat is pushed aside.
-It’s far better than copying and pasting things into a ChatGPT, but it still has the problems that chat-centric interactions do.
+It’s far better than copying and pasting things into ChatGPT, but it still has the problems that chat-centric interactions do.

 More interesting is the generation of apps that use AI to reinvent traditional UX.

 ## Generative Right-Click

 The easiest place to put a feature that acts on something is a context menu.
-Right-click on a thing, and in many apps now you’ll now see AI-powered actions you can take on that thing.
+Right-click on a thing, and in many apps now you’ll now see AI-powered actions for it.

 <div class="centered">
 <img src="/images/2025/postchat-dia.jpg" alt="Dia cursor menu" />
 The <a href="https://www.diabrowser.com/">upcoming Dia browser</a> will infuse contextual AI actions right into your cursor.
 Still not sure if they’re crazy or geniuses.
 </div>

-This is discoverable – you don’t need to guess that the AI is good at writing the next line, the product indicates this by putting it in the menu.
+Menus are discoverable.
+You don’t need to guess that the AI is good at writing the next line – the product indicates this by putting it right there.

 One challenge here is that the set of things that AI can do is, uh, wide.
-Expect already-bloated right-click and “…” menus will explode with an overwhelming number of options, making them almost as daunting as an arbitrary chat field.
+At first, already-bloated right-click and “…” menus will explode with an overwhelming number of options, making them almost as daunting as an arbitrary chat field.
 But in time we’ll rein it in, and this will be a bread-and-butter place to surface useful AI features.

 ## Intuitive Search

 Another UI convention being reinvented is the search field.

-It used be that finding a flight details email required typing something like, “air canada confirmation” and hoping that’s actually the phrasing in the email you’re thinking of.
+It used be that finding your flight details in your email required typing something like, “air canada confirmation” and hoping that’s actually the phrasing in the email you’re thinking of.

-Now, you should be able to type “what are the flight details for the offsite?” and find what you wanted.
+Now, you should be able to type “what are the flight details for the offsite?” and find what you want.

 <div class="centered">
 <img src="/images/2025/postchat-search.jpg" alt="Superhuman search" />
 For now this requires <a href="https://superhuman.com/ai">Superhuman’s Business plan</a>, but in time this pattern will become cheaper and more universal.
 </div>

 Experience this once, and products with an old-school text-match search field feel broken.
-You should be able to just type “tax receipts from registered charities” into your email app, “the file where the login UI is defined” into your IDE, and “my upcoming vacations” into your calendar.
+You should be able to just find “tax receipts from registered charities” in your email app, “the file where the login UI is defined” in your IDE, and “my upcoming vacations” in your calendar.

 Figma now lets you [search for a design by pasting in a similar-looking screenshot](https://youtu.be/O4a4bVIe5As?si=6hNY5AFL8z2juTVA&t=71).
 The era of needing to remember exactly what something is named is ending.